GjinRexhaj/gtkmm-texteditor/README.md

 - Cambalache (if planning on altering the UI)

 This project uses gtkmm-4.0, which is fetched using pkg-config as specified in the top-level CMakeLists.txt file.
+GTKmm is then included and linked via the innermost CMake file (src/CMakeLists.txt).
 Once you've configured CMake for this project, all dependencies should automatically be resolved.